HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Hiding content

 There are several ways to ensure that assistive technology will not discover content.
-We can leverage CSS `display: none;to omit the elements from the accessibility tree.
+We can leverage CSS `display: none;`to omit the elements from the accessibility tree.
 If an author wishes to hide content from screen readers specifically, they can use `aria-hidden="true"`.
-Note that unlike `display: none;` a declaration of `aria-hidden="true" will not visibly remove an element and its children.
+Note that unlike `display: none;` a declaration of `aria-hidden="true"` will not visibly remove an element and its children.

 We found that 54% of desktop pages (up from 48% in 2020) and 53% of mobile pages (up from 49% in 2020) had at least one instance of an element with the `aria-hidden` attribute.